-Our easy-to-use abrasive waterjets add to your shop's capabilities to cut or machine a variety of materials to the speed and precision demanded by a range of industries
+Our easy-to-use abrasive waterjets add to your shop's capabilities to cut or machine a variety of materials at the speed and precision demanded by a range of industries.

 Whether for training or research, our waterjets serve as learning tools for high school, trade school, college and university engineering and physics labs.

 Pierce County Skills Center (PCSC)

 The Pierce County Skills Center (PCSC) in Puyallup, Washington has installed a ProtoMAX into their Aerospace Manufacturing and Fabrication program to facilitate accurate material cutting while showcasing design and advanced fabrication techniques.
 PCSC is a vocational training center teaching high school juniors and seniors during the regular school year and 9th thru 12th grades during a three week introductory summer program in a wide range of hands-on professional experiences.

 “The engineering program has three classes: Robotics, Design and Precision Machining, and Computer Science,” said Marcus Edwards, Terrell Independent School District’s (ISD) robotics coach and manufacturing teacher.
 “Our facility has three rooms that are 60x40 feet.
 There are 40 machines in these spaces that range from 3D printers to our GlobalMAX 1530.”

 Two years ago, Edwards was given the opportunity to build the Robotics/Engineering Program at Terrell ISD in Terrell, TX.
 Since then he has introduced students to manufacturing procedures, fabricating methods, and prototyping practices.